Multnomah Falls Photography Tips & Guide

 One of the best views is from the observatory, where you can see a piece of log on the pool under, overlooking two the two drops and the Benson Bridge.

-If the area is full of people you can use zoom and shooting the bridge and the waterfalls right over the top of the heads.
+If the area is full of people you can use zoom and shoot the bridge and the waterfalls right over the top of the heads.

 Cover Your Photo Gear Against Getting Wet